jezhiggins/a-mouthful-of-cpp/README.md

 off-again relationship with C++ for over 25 years.
 I'll try to bring some answers.

-+ Ideally, you'll have either CLion or Visual Studio Code (with the C/C++ and CMake Tools extensions) installed beforehand.
+<sup>+</sup> Ideally, you'll have either CLion or Visual Studio Code (with the
+C/C++ and CMake Tools extensions) installed beforehand.
 CLion has a 30 day trial license, while Visual Studio Code is free.
-Don't worry if not
-- just arrive a few minutes early and I'll try to sort you out.
+Don't worry if not, just arrive a few minutes early and I'll try to sort you out.

 ----